RV’s vs Tiny House – What’s the Difference?

 The Philosophy of Living Small

 RVs and tiny homes are often associated with similar philosophies.
 Tiny homes usually appeal to people who don’t believe society’s concept of big living areas, who are striving to become more eco-friendly, or who desire their own mobile living space.

 Some tiny house enthusiasts are fueled by environmental reasons, as the amount of energy needed to support a tiny house is minimal compared to traditional housing.
-Tiny homes are often built on trailer and van frames for mobility, and can be attached to a variety of vehicles.
+Tiny homes are often built on a trailer and van frames for mobility and can be attached to a variety of vehicles.

-RVs are also designed to be self-sufficient mobile living spaces that can cater to entire families, depending on its size.
-An RV is synonymous for exploring new lands and living an adventure-filled way of life.
+RVs are also designed to be self-sufficient mobile living spaces that can cater to entire families, depending on their size.
+An RV is synonymous with exploring new lands and living an adventure-filled way of life.